ppy/osu-wiki/news/2018/2018-11-01-beatmap-spotlights-summer-2018.md

 Behold, the current top Star Rating map in our Ranked Section! t+pazolite's "Ultrasonic Anthem" remixed by Kobaryo will surely tire out your hand and drive you crazy!

-This time around, ::tasuke912::{ user=2774767 } along with his collaborators ::eiri-::{ user=2774767 }, [komasy](https://osu.ppy.sh/users/1980256), ::maziari1105::{ user=4469725 }, [Midnaait](https://osu.ppy.sh/users/1506011) and ::thzz::{ user=1614839 } brought us this mapset consisting of meticulously crafted difficulties to ensure nobody gets lost along the way, so everybody can have something to play!
+This time around, ::tasuke912::{ user=2774767 } along with his collaborators ::eiri-::{ user=2774767 }, ::komasy::{ user=1980256 }, ::maziari1105::{ user=4469725 }, ::Midnaait::{ user=1506011 } and ::thzz::{ user=1614839 } brought us this mapset consisting of meticulously crafted difficulties to ensure nobody gets lost along the way, so everybody can have something to play!

 If the amount of low difficulties doesn't catch your eye, the top diffs will for sure, as they are extremely well done speed maps with proper flow to show us how it's done.
 You can bet these are a whole lot of fun and a worthy challenge as well!